 Regional Pre-Design grants are key investments that inform our ESRP Learning Program.
 These projects direct future investments by investigating potential restoration outcomes at a regional and ecosystem scale to directly inform construction siting and design.
 The projects help us understand how we can improve the effectiveness of habitat restoration in Puget Sound.

-The 2020 ESRP Regional Pre-Design application period is now closed.
+The 2022 ESRP Regional Pre-Design grant competition is now open.
 For more information, visit the ESRP Regional Pre-Design Projects page.